 Users also receive access to a round-the-clock support and monitoring desk.

-This new platform forms the basis of SSE Enterprise’s wider suite of services, that will enable them to partner with organisations to support them on their journey to Net Zero carbon emissions.
+This new platform forms the basis of SSE Energy Solution’s wider suite of services, that will enable them to partner with organisations to support them on their journey to Net Zero carbon emissions.

-SSE Enterprise’s distributed energy business is currently adding certain existing customers’ assets to the system so that they can begin trading their energy.
+SSE Energy Solution’s distributed energy business is currently adding certain existing customers’ assets to the system so that they can begin trading their energy.

 “Combining this new solution with our wider Distributed Energy offering will mean we can work with customers to ensure they have the best deployed solution to meet carbon reduction targets.
 We can offer the full solution – funding, deployment, management and now optimisation.